kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 - *input_harness*

-The first harness, has dictionary keys for each parameter, that is tested during the structured empirical experiments.
-The values for each parameter, that is tested are given as elements of a list for each key.
+The first harness has dictionary keys for each parameter that is tested during the structured empirical experiments.
+The values for each parameter that is tested are given as elements of a list for each key.

 - *output_harness*